roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

 ## Overview

 The objective of this project is to study the thermal behavior and solidification dynamics of a steel ingot using a 2D PDE-based approach.
 The simulation incorporates thermophysical properties, boundary and initial conditions, and a fixed mold temperature to replicate realistic cooling scenarios.
-The outputs include temperature distributions, isotherms, and solid fraction evolution over time at specific locations within the ingot.
+The outputs include temperature distributions, isotherms, and solidification fraction evolution over time at specific locations within the ingot.
 The simulation is fully implemented in MATLAB using a single, well-structured script.

 ## Repository Structure